10up/restricted-site-access/readme.txt

 = I received a warning about page caching.
 What does it mean? =

-Page Caching plugins are able to hook into WordPress to serve cached pages before RSA can restrict access.
-Not all plugins do this.
-However, it's safe to say if you are using page caching in conjunction with RSA, you may encounter unexpected results.
+Page caching plugins often hook into WordPress to quickly serve the last cached output of a page before we can check to see if a visitor’s access should be restricted.
+Not all page caching plugins behave the same way, but several solutions - including external solutions we might not detect - can cause restricted pages to be publicly served regardless of your settings.

 == Screenshots ==